avelino/awesome-go/README.md

 * [logxi](https://github.com/mgutz/logxi) - 12-factor app logger that is fast and makes you happy.
 * [lumberjack](https://github.com/natefinch/lumberjack) - Simple rolling logger, implements io.WriteCloser.
 * [mlog](https://github.com/jbrodriguez/mlog) - Simple logging module for go, with 5 levels, an optional rotating logfile feature and stdout/stderr output.
+* [onelog](https://github.com/francoispqt/onelog) - Onelog is a dead simple but very efficient JSON logger.
+It is the fastest JSON logger out there in all scenario.
+Also, it is one of the logger with the lowest allocation.
 * [ozzo-log](https://github.com/go-ozzo/ozzo-log) - High performance logging supporting log severity, categorization, and filtering.
 Can send filtered log messages to various targets (e.g. console, network, mail).
 * [seelog](https://github.com/cihub/seelog) - Logging functionality with flexible dispatching, filtering, and formatting.
 * [spew](https://github.com/davecgh/go-spew) - Implements a deep pretty printer for Go data structures to aid in debugging.